iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

 ```

 ### Mapping DataFlows
-Despite the fact that a `dataflows` tag is already defined in the mapping file structure, the DataFlows mapping
+Despite the fact that a `dataflows` tag is already defined in the mapping file structure, and it is required by the schema,
-process is fixed and not configurable.
+the DataFlows mapping process is fixed and not configurable.
 Basically, it takes all the arrows in the Visio source that connect
 components that are mapped and create a DataFlow for them.
 If some arrow connects shapes that are not mapped, the
 DataFlow is not created.
 This can be easily understood with the following picture: